-This article describes how to setup debug logging for SED on Windows 7 computers both 32 and 64-bit versions.
+This article describes how to setup debug logging for SED on Windows 7 and above for both 32 and 64-bit versions.
 Enabling debug logging can assist in troubleshooting any issues with SED.

 Enable debug logging